-Changes in energy are always accompanied by a particular chemical or physical change.
+Changes in energy are always accompanied by a particular chemical change or physical change.

 Many changes happen in a natural environment such as evaporation of water, condensation, rainfall, etc. The change in state is involved in all these changes.
 During some reaction, the old bonds in the reactants break and new bonds are created in the products.

-During a chemical change the energy changes occur.
-There is an energy difference in the breaking of old bonds in reactants and formation of new bonds in products.
+- During a chemical change, the energy changes occur.
+There is an energy difference in the breaking of old bonds in reactants and the formation of new bonds in products.

-The reaction is called as an exothermic reaction if the energy is released and as an endothermic reaction when the energy is absorbed.
+- The reaction is called an exothermic reaction if the energy is released and as an endothermic reaction when the energy is absorbed.

 Examples of Chemical Change